johans-work/niyanodes/README.md

-Adding a layer is adding more work, so it needs to be worth it.
+Adding a layer is adding more work, so it needs to be worth it, like why you would digitize analog.
+Nodalizing adds uniformity and universality to any system, but also unlocks the power of abstraction itself.

 Similar to what digital does for analog, nodal will do for digital.

-Nodalizing adds uniformity and universality to any system, but also unlocks the power of abstraction itself.